-How to identify patients who are INTOLERANT to imatinib1
+How to identify patients who are INTOLERANT to imatinib

 Side effects with imatinib can impact your patients

-In a post hoc analysis, among 75 patients intolerant to imatinib, zero patients required a dose reduction or discontinuation of TASIGNA® (nilotinib) capsules due to the same Grade 3/4 nonhematologic adverse events2
+In a post hoc analysis, among 60 patients with CML-CP intolerant to imatinib, zero patients required a dose reduction or discontinuation of TASIGNA due to the same Grade 3/4 nonhematologic adverse events

 MCyR and MMR